Skip to main content

 Adriel

-A Hebrew name meaning “God is my master,” Adriel has been on a steady rise over the past twenty years, reaching number 140 in 2020.
+A Hebrew name meaning “God is my master,” Adriel has been on a steady rise over the past 20 years, reaching number 140 in 2020.

 August

 Aside from being a calendar month, August is the German form of the Latin Augustus, meaning “great” or “magnificent.”
-August has seen a sharp rise in the past decade, peaking in 2020 at number 155.
+August’s popularity has seen a sharp rise in the past decade, peaking at 155 in 2020.
 But with Mandy Moore and Princess Eugenie claiming the name in 2021, its popularity is sure to continue increasing.

 Ali

 Ali is an Arabic name meaning “supreme” or “exalted,” most closely associated with boxing great Muhammad Ali.
-It peaked at number 309 in 2018.
+The name peaked at number 309 in 2018.

 Amir

-Amir is a name of Arabic or Hebrew origin meaning “prince,” “ruler,” or “treetop.”
-The name is common in the Middle East and rose to number 117 in the United States in 2020.
+Amir is a name of Arabic or Hebrew origin, meaning “prince,” “ruler,” or “treetop.”
+The name is common in the Middle East and rose to number 117 in the U.S. in 2020.

 Adonis

 This Greek name meaning “lord” (think of the Hebrew word Adonai) is most closely associated with young, male beauty.
-Adonis hasn’t yet made the top 100 yet, but it rose from number 242 to number 222 between 2019 and 2020.
+Adonis hasn’t yet made the top 100, but it rose from number 242 to number 222 between 2019 and 2020.

 Whatever name speaks to you is sure to be the perfect moniker for your new little one.